Tent City 3 at UUC

 • Are there other ways I can get involved?

-We encourage you to contact the UUC TC3 team so the neighborhood can share some opportunities to get involved.
+We encourage you to contact the UUC TC3 team at uuchomelessness@gmail.com so the neighborhood can share some opportunities to get involved.
 Neighbors can bake muffins or cookies, share some non-perishable groceries, or prepare an evening meal.
-Check Tent City 3’s meal calendar online.
-Find an open day and contact Tent City 3 with your offer to help.

 Learn More About Tent City 3

-Listen to a podcast by Rex Hohlbein (founder of Facing Homelessnessthe BLOCK Project and You Know Me Now) in which two residents share their life stories.
+Listen to a podcast by Rex Hohlbein (founder of Facing Homelessness and other initiatives) in which two residents share their life stories.
 They are powerful, and reveal the humanity and beauty of our neighbors at Tent City 3.

 Listen Here